will-hanabi-bot/hanabi-bot/README.md

         - If no observer index is provided, the hand will be logged from the common knowledge perspective.
     - `state <attribute>` will display the internal value of the state's attribute (i.e. `state[attribute]`).

-## Targetting local server
+## Targetting a local server
-- Export the server hostname 'http://localhost' as `HANABI_HOSTNAME`.
+- Export the server hostname 'localhost' as `HANABI_HOSTNAME`.
-- If you want to target a port other than 443, export the server port as 'HANABI_PORT'.
+- In most cases you will probably run the local server on a port other than 443 (default on hanab.live).
+To get the bot to connect using a different port, export 'HANABI_PORT'.

 ## Supported commands
 Send a PM to the bot on hanab.live (`/pm <HANABI_USERNAME> <message>`) to interact with it.